infor-design/enterprise-ng/QUICKSTART.md

 ```

 This is required as the compiler will not compile code outside the src source folder by default.
-## Step 5 : SoHoXI Assets
+## Step 5 : Enterprise Controls Assets
 **@angular/cli** needs to include assets from node_modules into the compiled output.

-To configure this edit the `.angular-cli.json` assets section.
+To configure this edit the `angular-cli.json` assets section.
 ```
   "assets": [
     { "glob": "**/*", "input": "../node_modules/@infor/sohoxi/dist/css", "output": "./assets/sohoxi/css" }